-With 123DivorceMe you complete ALL the required Vermont specific forms and Marital Settlement Agreement online yourself without the cost of a lawyer.
-In less than 1 hour you can have your completed divorce forms ready for signing, addressing property/debt division, custody, support, name changes, and more.
-Instantly print your completed paperwork from your own computer, sign, and file for divorce today.
+With 123DivorceMe you complete ALL the required Vermont specific divorce forms and Marital Settlement Agreement online yourself without the cost of a lawyer.
+In less than 1 hour you can have your completed Vermont divorce forms ready for signing, addressing property/debt division, custody, support, name changes, and more.
+Instantly print your completed Vermont divorce paperwork online from your own computer, sign, and file for divorce today.

 Residency Requirements: 6 Months

 Where to File: County in which the Plaintiff or Defendant resides

 Court Title: State of Vermont, Family Court, ( ) County

 You or your spouse must meet the Vermont residency requirements for the Family Court to have jurisdiction of your case.
 The requirements before filing your Original Complaint for Divorce (the document that initiates your divorce) are as follows:

 Either party to the marriage has resided within the state for a period of six months or more, but a divorce shall not be decreed for any cause, unless the plaintiff or the defendant has resided in the state one year next preceding the date of final hearing.
 Temporary absence from the state because of illness, employment without the state, service as a member of the armed forces of the United States, or other legitimate and bona fide cause, shall not affect the six months' period or the one year period specified in the preceding sentence, provided the person has otherwise retained residence in this state.